-- 17. Physicians who disclose an incident must capture the following in the patient's medical record: - a. the facts of what occurred; - b. a description of the cause(s) of the incident; and - c. the relevant details of all discussions and communications with the patient relating to disclosure of the incident.
+- 17. Physicians who disclose an incident must capture the following in the patient's medical record: - a. the facts of what occurred; and - b. the relevant details of all discussions and communications with the patient relating to disclosure of the incident.